Code of Ethics for Spiritual Directors (Revised March 2019)

 - Instructing only within their areas of knowledge and competence.

-- Evaluating their students’ performance in a manner that is fair and respectful.
+- Evaluating their participants’ ongoing development in a manner that is fair, respectful and transparent.

 - Taking reasonable steps to ensure that directees are informed that their director is in formation.